zlaski/loudgain/README.md

     REPLAYGAIN_TRACK_GAIN -7.02 dB
     ```

-3. For the seemingly unavoidable cases where you _do_ indeed need lowercase ReplayGain tags in MP3 ID3v2 tags, I introduced a new option `-L` (`--lowercase`) that will _force_ writing the lowercase variant (but _only_ in MP3 ID3v2; FLAC and Ogg Vorbis will still get standard uppercase tags):
+3. For the seemingly unavoidable cases where you _do_ indeed need lowercase ReplayGain tags in MP3 ID3v2 or MP4/M4A tags, I introduced a new option `-L` (`--lowercase`) that will _force_ writing the lowercase variant (but _only_ in MP3 ID3v2 and MP4/M4A; FLAC and Ogg Vorbis will still get standard uppercase tags):
     ```
     replaygain_track_gain -7.02 dB
     ```